Experience in the area of domestic law, international law and dispute resolution

-Professor Yarik Kryvoi is qualified and has pracitced law in common law and civil law jurisdictions as well as on the international level.
+Professor Yarik Kryvoi is qualified and has practised law in common law and civil law jurisdictions as well as on the international level.
 He has taught at universities in Europe, America and Asia and has widely published issues of international dispute resolution.
 He is the founder of the CIS Arbitration Forum and serves on editorial boards of several international periodicals.

-Professor Kryvoi is listed as an arbitrator and has practiced international law and arbitration with Morgan, Lewis & Bockius in Washington, D.C. and Freshfields Bruckhaus Deringer in London advising governments, private investors and international organisations.
+Professor Kryvoi is listed as an arbitrator and has practised international law and arbitration with Morgan, Lewis & Bockius in Washington, D.C. and Freshfields Bruckhaus Deringer in London advising governments, private investors and international organisations.

 His experience also includes working for intergovernmental organisations, an international court and a US federal court of appeals.

 He was engaged practical, scholarly or policy-making projects in a number of jurisdictions, including the United Kingdom, the United States, Russia, Belarus, Kazakhstan, Uzbekistan, Japan, Sri Lanka and the United Arab Emirates.

 Prof Kryvoi regularly advises governments on the issues of the rule of law, investment climate, judiciary reform and regulation of the legal profession.

 His main areas of expertise include the following: